apache/logging-site/_posts/2023-12-14-announcing-support-from-the-stf.md

 ## Acknowledgments and Future Endeavors

 On a personal note, we would like to extend our gratitude to the ([InÖG](https://www.inoeg.de/)) for their pivotal role in facilitating these developments.
-As they made us aware of the STF during our participation in their remarkable project "[Buntes Bug Bounty](https://www.dialog-cybersicherheit.de/b3/)" program, a commendable open source project to bolster software security ([Dialog-Cybersicherheit](https://www.dialog-cybersicherheit.de/workstreams/)) in Germany.
+They made us aware of the STF during our participation in their remarkable project "[Buntes Bug Bounty](https://www.dialog-cybersicherheit.de/b3/)" program, a commendable open-source project to bolster software security ([Dialog-Cybersicherheit](https://www.dialog-cybersicherheit.de/workstreams/)) in Germany.

 As we embark on this new chapter, we invite the global tech community to join us